How to Plan a Corporate Retreat | 6 Tips for A Successful & Productive Retreat

-Planning the perfect company trip isn’t easy.
+Planning the perfect corporate retreat isn’t easy.
 It takes clear planning and an understanding of the corporate culture.
 At Moniker we have been helping diverse companies across many verticals to plan trips that meet or exceed their program needs for many years.
-Here we will share Moniker Partner’s top 6 tips for planning a great trip.
+Here we will share our top 6 tips for planning a great corporate retreat.
 This should help you start narrowing down what you will need for success.

 Be sure you are including key team members where they will have a positive influence and help your employees play into their strengths

 The corporate retreat should be as efficient and effective as possible, but this isn’t all about work!
 If downtime is scheduled, then attendees can pace themselves and have some fun.
 Having the team bond during this time can bring them together as effectively as any trust building exercise and they won’t get burned out on the corporate activities keeping them sharp for longer periods of time.

 5. Create and Maintain a Retreat Agenda

 Agendas are an essential part of any successful corporate retreat.
 Clearly communicating the agenda to your attendees before the trip is imperative as this will help the group pack properly and will help individuals manage their time when not directly involved with the group.
 While corporate retreats tend to be loosely structured in order to let the program adapt to the group over time it is important that attendees know the schedule and it is maintained to a degree over the course of the trip.

 If you need a bit more advice on how to structure your retreat agenda, you can check out our full blog post that dives into the details here.